Staying SafeFrequently Asked Questions

 Why is taking personal safety seriously so important?

-In New York City, there were almost 180,000 violent or property crimes documented in 2016 alone… and just imagine how many more weren’t reported!
+In New York City, there were almost 180,000 violent or property crimes alone… and just imagine how many more weren’t reported!

 If you watch the news even some of the time, you can see for yourself the number of murders, assaults, and other crimes.
 Most of the victims were just going about their daily lives before the unthinkable happened.